Agoric/documentation/main/guides/zoe/contract-basics.md

 ```
 1 test passed
 ```
 Congratulations!
 You have written and tested your first smart contract.
-Our next goal is to deploy this contract on the local blockchain and make it more interesting by adding some business logic to it.
+Our next goal is to deploy this contract on the local blockchain and make it more interesting by adding some business logic.

 See also: